-This course is designed to discuss concepts related to anatomy and physiology of the nervous system, including the vertebral column, spinal cord, cranial nerves; the autonomic nervous system, the endocrine system, the immune system, and liver physiology.
+This course is designed to discuss concepts related to anatomy and physiology of the nervous system, including the vertebral column, spinal cord, cranial nerves, pain modulation; the autonomic nervous system, the endocrine system, the immune system, and liver physiology.
 Selected pathophysiologic and anesthesia-related examples are integrated.

-DAPP 810: ADVANCED ANATOMY, PHYSIOLOGY & PATHOPHYSIOLOGY I
+DAPP 820: ADVANCED ANATOMY, PHYSIOLOGY & PATHOPHYSIOLOGY II